Coroner criticizes Dept. of Health in facebook post

 Cumberland County, Pa.
-(WHTM) – A post on the Cumberland County Coroner Facebook page, questioning how the Pa Department of Health is handling COVID-19, has been shared nearly 2 thousand times.
+(WHTM) – A post on the Cumberland County Coroner Facebook page, questioning how the Pa.
+Department of Health is handling COVID-19, has been shared nearly 2,000 times.

 The post says, “Sadly we must report we have had 31 Corona Virus Deaths reported to our office.
 14 of which are from one nursing home.
 The Doctor at that nursing home has asked the Department of Health to test everyone in that nursing home so he can get a handle on how to deal with it however the Department of Health refuses to do so.
 Is the DOH really acting in the best interest of all Pennsylvanians?”